 TIM SWAN takes a practical approach to helping clients solve problems.
 As a member of the Technology & IP Transactions practice, he invests the time to understand his clients’ specific technologies and needs in order to help them achieve their goals efficiently in every deal.
 Tim employs a similar finesse when working through complex technology and IP issues in M&A transactions.
 He advises clients in various industries, including software, information technology, telecommunication, healthcare, pharmaceutical, medical device, biotechnology, agricultural, financial services and insurance, among others.
 He also advises clients on e-commerce, internet and open source issues.
 Tim is an associate in the Chicago office and has been with Sidley his entire career.

 Tim helps clients prepare and negotiate licensing, collaboration, joint venture, development, professional services, contract research and other technology related agreements, as well as all technology and IP aspects of M&A agreements.
-Such representation has led to Tim being named by the 2013 edition of Chambers USA as an “associate to watch” in Technology & Outsourcing and recommended by the 2013 edition of The Legal 500 U.S. for Media, Technology and Telecoms.
+Such representation has led to Tim being named by the 2013 and 2014 editions of Chambers USA as an “associate to watch” in Technology & Outsourcing and recommended by the 2013 edition of The Legal 500 U.S. for Media, Technology and Telecoms.

 He has represented: